ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 ---
 copyright:
-  years: 2018, 2022
+  years: 2018, 2023
-lastupdated: "2022-06-23"
+lastupdated: "2023-04-25"

 keywords: kibana, elasticsearch container, elasticsearch getting started

 subcollection: databases-for-elasticsearch

+content-type: tutorial
+services:
+account-plan: paid
+completion-time: 30m

 ---

-{:shortdesc: .shortdesc}
-{:external: .external target="_blank"}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Getting Started
 {: #getting-started}
+{: toc-content-type="tutorial"}
+{: toc-services=""}
+{: toc-completion-time="30m"}

-This tutorial is a short introduction to using an {{site.data.keyword.databases-for-elasticsearch_full}} deployment by connecting with [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html), an open source tool that adds visualization capabilities to your Elasticsearch database.
+This tutorial is a short introduction to using an {{site.data.keyword.databases-for-elasticsearch_full}} deployment.
+You will connect to your deployment using [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html){: external}, an open source tool that adds visualization capabilities to your Elasticsearch database.
 This tutorial runs Kibana in a Docker container, by using the Kibana image from the Docker image repository.
 You can also [download and install Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) to run a system you control.

 ## Before you begin
 {: #before-begin}